chris-bc/wendigo/README.md

       * [X] New STA option "%d SSIDs"
       * [X] New var_item_list-based scene wendigo_scene_network_list
       * [X] Displays new scene
+    * [X] Display preferred networks from all devices in a single view
+      * [X] Display the number of devices probing for each SSID
+      * [X] Display all devices that have probed for a particular SSID
   * [ ] Support for 5GHz channels (ESP32-C5)
   * [X] Display different options in wendigo_scene_device_list
     * [X] For STA